scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Counting module loads as a way to track Python usage has the virtue of simplicity.
-However, users often include module load commands in their shell resource files (e.g., `.bashrc`), meaning that shell invocation or mere user login may trigger a detection even if the user never actually uses it.
+However, users often include module load commands in their shell resource files (e.g., `.bashrc`), meaning that user login or shell invocation may trigger a detection even if the user never actually uses the trigger module.
-Capturing information at the package, library, or framework level using module load counts would also require that individual Python packages be installed as separate environment modules.
+Capturing information at the package level using module load counts would also require that individual Python packages be installed as separate environment modules.
 Module load counts also miss Python usage that happens without loading modules, in particular user-installed Python environments or in containers.